04 / Commercial InterfacesMCP/API

 Pipeline tools

-Pipeline tools write bounded AssetPack intent into Exchange-facing execution, require pipeline create permission, and return rereadable run/admission metadata.
+Pipeline tools write bounded AssetPack intent into route-facing execution, require pipeline create permission, and return rereadable run/admission metadata.

 bitcode://pipelines/asset-pack/createtools/callconfirmed write